Rolodophone/nea/report/report.md

 TODO decide end user -- someone who has played fighting games before, knows about them, is good at them and has an interest in a new one.
 Do an interview/questionnaire

+It will be targeted at teenagers to young adults, because that is the age group which plays the most live-action computer games.

 ## Prototyping (~2 pages)

 TODO prototypes on controls and whether I should queue a move if it is inputted while another move is taking place (see final paragraph of Shadow Fight 2 research).
 I'll do 2 prototypes: 1 on graphics and 1 on controls